alexbaban/Instructions/HTML WebWorks on BlackBerry Playbook/DEPLOY-TO-A-DEVICE.md

 * make sure that your BlackBerry PlayBook tablet is on the same network as your computer
 * make sure that your BlackBerry PlayBook tablet is in ***Development Mode***
+* at a command prompt, navigate to `blackberry-tablet-sdk\bin` in your BlackBerry PlayBook OS SDK folder

 ## Create a debug token

-At a command prompt, navigate to `blackberry-tablet-sdk\bin` in your BlackBerry PlayBook OS SDK folder.

 // type the following command <br />
 `blackberry-debugtokenrequest -storepass <KeystorePassword> -devicepin <device PIN> <debug_token_file_name.bar>`